venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. On the **az104-04-vm0** blade, click **Connect**, click **RDP**, on the **Connect with RDP** blade, click **Download RDP File** using the Public IP address and follow the prompts to start the Remote Desktop session.

     >**Note**: This step refers to connecting via Remote Desktop from a Windows computer.
 On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers you can use an open source RDP client software.

+    >**Note**: If you see your name as login click use different account.
+    >If the parameters file is not updated then default Login will be Student and Pa55w.rd1234
     >**Note**: You can ignore any warning prompts when connecting to the target virtual machines.

 1. When prompted, sign in with the user and password in the parameters file.

     >**Note**: Leave the Remote Desktop session open.
 You will need it in the next task.

+    >**[Screenshot 7](https://github.com/venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/blob/master/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md)**: Display the RDP Connected to windows server.

 #### Task 5: Configure Azure DNS for internal name resolution